 - Other school-based activities designed to promote student wellness

 - Plans for evaluating the school wellness policy

 What Your PTA Can Do

-- To learn about your school district’s wellness policy, contact your district office and ask to speak to the person responsible for overseeing the policy’s implementation and evaluation.
+- To learn about your local school and district’s wellness policies.
+Contact your school principal and district office and ask to speak to the person responsible for overseeing the policy’s implementation and evaluation.

 - Find out if your school or district has a school wellness committee.
 Is the PTA represented?

 - Find out whether any parents are involved in the process of implementing and evaluating the policy.